hedii/php-crawler/README.md

 2. Create a mysql database
 3. Create database tables using the SQL code below
 4. Open Crawler.php and edit the __construct function with your database connection infos
+5. If your are running php-crawler on a windows system, remove everything on /data/system_load.php

 #### Database tables creation
 Open a SQL terminal, paste this and execute: